 A more sustainable approach is to illuminate the greater purpose behind the work being done.
 If someone has an intrinsic drive to achieve or exceed their objectives, it's going to be much easier to inspire the discretionary effort required to do that.

-2. Provide necessary tools/assets/support
+2. Provide the necessary tools, assets, and support

 You want your team to give that extra effort, but it's just as important to provide the elements necessary to maximize the results of that effort.

-Think about it this way: Your team can either:
+Your team can either: